European Union competition law: National authorities

 The Romanian Competition Authority (Consiliul Concurenței) has been functioning since 1996 on the basis of Law no. 21/1996.
-Its powers and, in general, Romanian competition law are closely modeled after the commission – DG Com and EU competition law.
+Its powers and, in general, Romanian competition law are closely modeled after the commission – DG Comp and EU competition law.

 In addition to the above, the Romanian Competition Authority also has competences with respect to unloyal commercial practices (Law no. 11/1991).

 Within the Romanian Competition Authority, there also are since 2011 the Railway National Council (Consiliul Naţional de Supraveghere din Domeniul Feroviar) and since 2017 the Naval Council (Consiliul de Supraveghere din Domeniul Naval) These two structures have exclusively supervisory and regulatory functions.

 Finally, it must be said that the Romanian Competition Authority has no competences in the field of consumer protection.